reneruano95/self-driving-car/README.md

 ## Dual AI Modes: RL and Neural Network
 You can now toggle between two AI modes:

+- **RL Mode**: A single car controlled by reinforcement learning agents.
+You can switch between:
+  - **Q-table Agent**: Traditional tabular Q-learning with discrete state space
+  - **DQN Agent**: Deep Q-Network with neural networks, experience replay, and target networks for continuous state space learning

-- **RL Mode**: A single car controlled by a Q-learning agent.
-Progress is saved as a Q-table, which can be exported/imported or saved/discarded from localStorage.
+  Progress is saved as Q-table data or DQN state, which can be exported/imported or saved/discarded from localStorage.
 The RL car is visualized in green, and its stats are shown on the canvas.

 - **NN Mode**: Multiple cars controlled by neural networks.
 The best-performing car's brain can be saved, exported, or imported.
 The NN cars are visualized in blue, and their stats (best distance, speed, etc.) are shown on the canvas.

-Use the **toggle button (🔄)** in the UI to switch between modes at any time.
-All save/load/export/import actions apply to the currently active mode.
+Use the **toggle button (🔄)** in the UI to switch between RL and NN modes.
+In RL mode, press **'D'** to toggle between Q-table and DQN agents.
+All save/load/export/import actions apply to the currently active mode and agent type.

 ![Self-Driving Car Simulation](images/rl-car.png)